MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 # MailTape's selection

 ## [The Lazy Eyes](https://rawpoetic.bandcamp.com/music) - Cheesy Love Song
 Sarah: **"**SongBook is a wonderful listen from start to finish.
-All the tracks meld together into a psychedlic haze, each subsequent tracks adding more complexity to the album's complete picture.
+The tracks meld together into a psychedelic haze, each track adding more complexity to the album's complete picture.
 This is the album's final track, leaning into the rock influences more heavily than some of the earlier numbers.**"**

 ## [Janko Nilovic and the Soul Surfers](https://damuthefudgemunk.bandcamp.com/) - Psychic Powers
 Sarah: **"**The newest release from Janko Nilovic and the Soul Surfers.**"**